 This process usually results in company legal fees between $10,000-$25,000 regardless of the ruling, and if the client prevails, the company is often statutorily liable for the client’s attorneys fees of a similar amount as well.

-The Consumer Financial Protection Bureau’s Arbitration Study - Report to Congress 2015 released on March 10, 2015 shows that Consumer Fraud Legal Services handles more consumer arbitration cases involving bank checking accounts and prepaid debit cards than any other law firm in the United States.
+The Consumer Financial Protection Bureau’s Arbitration Study - Report to Congress 2015 released on March 10, 2015 shows that Consumer Fraud Legal Services handles the most consumer arbitration cases involving financial service companies.